 How electricity changes lives: a Rwandan case study

 March 03, 2018

 Impact on household level

+Among the households we studied we found that lighting consumption had more than tripled among connected households around two years after connecting to the electricity grid.
+We also found that having electric lighting yielded significant benefits for households who have done away with torches, wick and hurricane lamps.
+For example, kids’ study time at home increased by between 19 and 44 minutes after nightfall, although the total time children study did not increase.
+The reason is that children shift their study time from daytime to nighttime, which nonetheless is an important indication for increased flexibility.
+Electricity also had an impact on access to information.
+The most frequently bought electrical appliances after connection were TVs, radios and mobile phones.
 Another major effect of electrification was that it significantly reduced expenditures on energy.
 The average amount that connected households spent on grid electricity was 1,500 FRW (about $2) per month after they had replaced traditional energy sources like kerosene and batteries.
 And they no longer needed to spend money on charging their mobile phones outside their homes.
 In total, they reduced expenditures on energy by around $2.50, which is an equivalent of about 4% of their total monthly expenditure.

 Impacts on enterprises and health centres